 about the author

-Initially, writing a book about the war or being an author was the further thing from his mind.
+Initially, writing a book about the Vietnam War or being an author was the further thing from his mind.
 However, shortly after returning from Vietnam, his father urged him to file a disability claim with the Department of Veterans Affairs (DVA) for medical problems he had experienced during his service.
 He began the process without much enthusiasm and quickly got sidelined by his new civilian life.
-Little did he realize that he wouldn’t re-visit his disability claims until after watching a speech given by President Barack Obama on the 50th anniversary of the Vietnam War.
-He’s still not quite sure what happened that day, but after listening to the president, he felt an urgency to commit himself to investigate the causal link between his exposures to Agent Orange and the myriad health problems plaguing not only his life but the lives of many other Vietnam veterans.
+Little did he realize that he wouldn’t re-visit those claims until some forty years later.
+He’s still not quite sure what happened that day, but after listening to a speech given by President Barack Obama on the the Vietnam War, he felt an overpowering urgency to commit himself to investigate the causal link between his exposures to Agent Orange and the myriad health problems plaguing his life and the lives of many other Vietnam veterans.

-When he started his investigative journey into Agent Orange, he never suspected what he would discover.
-But, he quickly learned veterans were exposed too much more than just one pesticide.
-The deeper his exploration took him, and the more he understood about all the lives which had been taken and damaged by the rampant use of pesticides during the war; the more determined he became to try to set the record right.
+When he started his research journey into Agent Orange, he never suspected what he would discover.
+The deeper his exploration took him, and the more he saw all the lives which had been taken and damaged by the rampant use of pesticides during the war; the more determined he became to try to set the record straight.
 So, starting with the death of his friend and fellow veteran, Larry White the concept for Silent Spring - Deadly Autumn of the Vietnam War was born, and a reluctant writer emerged out of sheer exasperation and sorrow.